Batch Production Checklist for Polymer Clay Sellers

 Keep The Batch Small Enough To Learn From

 A batch that is too large can hide problems until too much clay, time, and attention are already committed.
-Start with a run small enough that you can inspect every piece without rushing.
-If the finish path is new, make the first batch smaller than your usual run.
+Start with a run small enough that you can inspect every piece at every checkpoint without rushing, and make the first batch smaller again whenever the finish path is new.
+Once that size feels steady, increase the run slowly.

 Document What Changed